eembc/energyrunner/datasets/README.md

 # KWS open division

 For this release of the benchmark, the tinyMLPerf "open" division allows the use of three other additional formats, which can be found in the `kws-open` folder.
 It is up to the user to copy the files from the `kws-open` folder to the `kws01` folder, the runner will not automatically do this.

+More information can be found in the [KWS training repository](https://github.com/mlcommons/tiny/tree/master/v0.1/training/keyword_spotting).